-In 2009, The Legal Aid Society issued a report entitled Criminal Discovery Reform in New York: A Proposal to Repeal C.P.L.
+Our leadership role on this most pivotal issue in New York’s criminal justice system crystallized in 2009, when we issued a report entitled Criminal Discovery Reform in New York: A Proposal to Repeal C.P.L.
 Article 240 and to Enact a New C.P.L.
 Article 245.
-Our report advocated that New York State’s outmoded and unfair criminal discovery rules in Criminal Procedure Law Article 240 should be replaced by a modern discovery statute.
+Our report advocated that New York’s outmoded and unfair criminal discovery rules in Criminal Procedure Law Article 240 should be replaced by a modern discovery statute.
 We suggested the full statutory language for a new C.P.L.
 "Article 245."
 Detailed explanatory commentaries after each provision described its purpose, its contents, and the current New York law it would supersede.
 The report also marshaled the main arguments for criminal discovery reform in a nine-page essay; and it surveyed discovery rules and practices in comparable States that have successfully practiced more fair and more efficient criminal discovery for years.
 The full 150-page report is available here.

 We hope that this modified proposal for a new "Article 245" represents a substantial step in the focused negotiations, open-minded and creative discussions, and reasonable compromises that will lead to meaningful criminal discovery reform.
 We look forward to working together with all of the interested parties to achieve this vital, decades-overdue goal.